 - 7 ways to stand out in the online job search

-Other Abbreviations and Acronyms on your CV / Resume
+Other Abbreviations and Acronyms on your Resume

 As a general rule, try to avoid resume abbreviations and acronyms where possible.